Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Strategies for Radar Anti-Deception Jamming

 Nevertheless, the methods outlined above are based on low-order statistics and may be insufficient when jamming signals and true targets share similar features.
 To address this, leveraging information from multiple radars can help reduce state uncertainty~\cite{6178069, li2019hermitian}.
 As an example, in~\cite{yang_consensus_2023}, a consensus algorithm is employed to enhance tracking accuracy in distributed radar networks under deception jamming.
 The study in~\cite{rs16142616} enhances tracking accuracy through a collaborative resource management strategy in a distributed \gls{MIMO} system, and uses the predicted conditional \gls{CRB} as a performance metric for joint delay and Doppler estimation to guide radar resource scheduling.
-Finally, the work in~\cite{calatrava2024mitigation} relies solely on motion state information by embedding the knowledge of the spatial behavior of \gls{RGPO} attacks into the clutter model assumed by the tracker through the use of \glspl{RFS}~\cite{mahler_statistical_2007}. \Glspl{RFS} allow to model measurement sets with variable cardinality~\cite{9353973} and are useful in the presence of detection uncertainty and false alarms~\cite{vo_bayesian_2008}.
+Finally, the work in~\cite{calatrava2024mitigation} relies solely on motion state information by embedding knowledge of the spatial behavior of \gls{RGPO} attacks into the clutter model assumed by the tracker through the use of \cred{random finite set} theory for \gls{MTT}~\cite{mahler_statistical_2007}. \cred{Random finite sets} allow modeling of measurement sets with variable cardinality~\cite{9353973} and are particularly useful in the presence of detection uncertainty and false alarms~\cite{vo_bayesian_2008}.